spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/getting-started/oryx-packages.md

 ---
 title: "Oryx: Packages"
 description: Use Oryx packages from npm to ensure you can easily upgrade to newer versions.
-last_updated: Apr 19, 2023
+last_updated: November 3, 2023
 template: concept-topic-template
 redirect_from:
   - /docs/scos/dev/front-end-development/202307.0/oryx/oryx-packages.html
 ---

-The Oryx code base is [available on Github](https://github.com/spryker/oryx/), and the code is published and distributed as npm packages. [npmjs.com](https://www.npmjs.com/) is a widely used registry of packages.
-Package managers, like npm, yarn, deno, or bun, are used to install dependencies in a project.
+The Oryx code base is publicly [available on Github](https://github.com/spryker/oryx/), and published and distributed on [npmjs.com](https://www.npmjs.com/).
+Npm is a widely used registry of npm packages, that is used by package managers, like npm, yarn, deno, or bun, to install dependencies in an application.

 The dependencies are typically configured in the [package.json](https://docs.npmjs.com/cli/v9/configuring-npm/package-json) file of an application.

 Oryx packages are distributed under the [spryker-oryx](https://www.npmjs.com/org/spryker-oryx) organization.
 Each time a new version is published, the version number is bumped.
 For more information on the versioning strategy, see [Versioning](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/oryx-versioning.html).

-We recommend [installing](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/set-up-oryx.html) the packages instead of cloning the Oryx repository.
+It is highly recommended to [install](/docs/scos/dev/front-end-development/{{page.version}}/oryx/getting-started/set-up-oryx.html) the packages rather than cloning the source code from the Oryx repository.
 By depending on packages, you can easily upgrade to later versions of the packages.

+The Oryx framework utilizes both its own packages and third party dependencies to provide a robust development experience.
+In this document, we will explore how Oryx manages these packages to ensure stability, security, and flexibility.

-## Layers
+## Oryx Packages

 While packages are distributed as a flat list, there is an architectural hierarchy.
 The hierarchy protects from cyclic dependencies.
 Packages inside a layer can depend on sibling packages inside the layer without any issues.
 Packages can never depend on a layer above.